aausek/Flashcard-Generator/README.md

  2. The cloze deletion.
 This is the text we've chosen to remove: "George Washington".

  3. The partial text.
 This is what we get if we remove the cloze deletion from the full text: "... was the first president of the United States.

-### The game also keeps score of questions answered, correct & incorrect answers.

 ## Enjoy the game!